openshift-cs/rosaworkshop/AMRO/3-lab_overview.md

 ### About OSToy

-OSToy is a simple Node.js application that we will deploy to OpenShift Dedicated.
+OSToy is a simple Node.js application that we will deploy to Amazon Red Hat OpenShift.
 It is used to help us explore the functionality of Kubernetes.
 This application has a user interface where you can:

 - write messages to the log (stdout / stderr)
 - intentionally crash the application to view self-healing